 Spiritual support for breast cancer

-Sometimes, a breast cancer diagnosis can make you question your faith.
+A breast cancer diagnosis may sometimes make you question your faith.
 Some breast cancer patients experience feelings of depression, guilt, hopelessness or anger.
 Spiritual wellness may bring a sense of calm and peace to help you cope with the disease and its treatment.

 What is spiritual support?

 For faith-based individuals, spiritual support can be a fundamental part of treatment at Cancer Treatment Centers of America (CTCA).